bentoml/BentoML/docs/source/guides/migration.rst

 Manage Bentos
 -------------

-BentoML version 0.13.1 relies on Yatai as a bento registry to help teams collaborate and manage bentos.
-In addition to bento management, `🦄️ Yatai <https://github.com/bentoml/Yatai>`_ project has since been expanded into a platform for deploying large scale model serving workloads on Kubernetes.
-Yatai standardizes BentoML deployment and provides UI for managing all your ML models and deployments in one place, and enables advanced GitOps and CI/CD workflow.
+BentoML version 0.13.1 relies on Yatai as a Bento registry to help teams collaborate and manage Bentos.
+In addition to Bento management, you can use `🦄️ Yatai <https://github.com/bentoml/Yatai>`_ to deploy and scale ML services on Kubernetes.

-🎉 Ta-da, you have migrated your project to BentoML 1.0.0.
-Have more questions?
-`Join the BentoML Slack community <https://l.bentoml.com/join-slack>`_.